BoomBoomMushroom/nbt-to-json-rust/README.md

 # NBT to JSON (using Rust)

 This is my solution to slow nbt loading in Python.
 When I was working on my Minecraft World Wallpaper the NBT library I was using (NBTLib) was one of the biggest time users when building the mesh (basically the entire program!)
 So I built this tool in rust to turn nbt data into nice and pretty json!
+Also on a side note why tf was this thing so hard to make?!?
+The NBT was very confusing but I did it eventually.

 Use: